-On the surface, the man from Tallegh, Ireland couldn’t be more different than the diminutive young Mexican-American from Ciudad Juarez: Keane is an accomplished international and footballing legend while Mendiola’s career is at its infancy.
+On the surface, the man from Tallaght, Ireland couldn’t be more different than the diminutive young Mexican-American from Ciudad Juarez: Keane is an accomplished international and footballing legend while Mendiola’s career is in its infancy.

 But once you watch the pair on the field, you can see the similarities.

 |"I love my family, and they've always been there for me.
 I'd do anything for them because they've always been there for me throughout my ups and downs."|